 From a family of architects, Mark was determined to be the ‘black sheep’ and explore career options.
 While studying engineering at University he was determined to gain other experiences, firstly as a printer and then leaving Adelaide to work with a volunteer group in Africa.
 Ironically it was this trip, where he helped build a medical centre, that would inspire him to develop his career as an engineer.
 Caught by the travel bug Mark would pursue work opportunities in London, Scotland and Norway gaining valuable large project experience building offshore oil platforms.

 Driven by a passion for large-scale projects and through his role as Founder and Director of Wallbridge and Gilbert, Mark has made a significant contribution to South Australia’s built infrastructure.

-It is this fundamental belief that motivated Mark become involved with the Clipper Ship City of Adelaide project.
-A truly cooperative engineering community project, Mark has contributed his skills and expertise to help transport the 150 year old 450 tonne ship from Scotland to Port Adelaide.
+It is this fundamental belief that motivated Mark to become involved with the Clipper Ship City of Adelaide project.
+A truly cooperative engineering community project, Mark has contributed his skills and expertise to help transport the 150-year-old 450-tonne ship from Scotland to Port Adelaide.
 Mark cites this project as one of personal significance and one of which he will be delighted to see completed in the future.